Rajpratik71/opscode-summit-2013-wiki/Tuesday-Azure-1030.md

 Overlap in work with what the Razor people are doing.
 Razor is annoying because they are using Facter.
 Sledgehammer - all sledgehammer bits are in the crowbar repo http://github.com/crowbar/crowbar  Don't remember where Sledgehammer actually is because apparently it has moved.
 Has chef-client in it plus Dell bits.

+Is there a pattern to scale the management node?
+It's just nginx.
+Edit the crowbar barclamp to add a proxy to the nginx node.
+Upgrade github repo and pull from source or update package from cache.

 ## What will we do now?
 What needs to happen next?